tridenteye/automation/README.md

-# automation
+# Automation

 This repository contains a collection of scripts aimed at automating various tasks.
 These scripts help streamline common operations such as cloning repositories, creating pull requests, finding and replacing strings, and more.

 ## Available Scripts